cisco-open/go-lanai/README.md

 2. **Feature Configurer**

     A ```security.FeatureConfigurer``` is internal to the security package, and it's not meant to be used by application code.
     It defines how a particular feature needs to modify ```WebSecurity```.
-Usually in terms of what middleware handler functions needs to be added.
+Usually in terms of what middleware handler functions need to be added.
     For example, the Session feature's configurer will add a couple of middlewares handler functions to the ```WebSecurity``` to load and persist session.

 The initializer's job is to apply the security configuration expressed by all the WebSecurity configurers.
 It does so by looping through the configurers.
 Each configurer is given a new WebSecurity instance, so that the configurer can express its security configuration on this WebSecurity instance.
 Then the features specified on this ```WebSecurity``` instance is resolved using the corresponding feature configurer.
 At this point the ```WebSecurity``` is expressed in request patterns and middleware handler functions.
-The initializer then adds the pattern and handler function as mappings to the web registrar.
-The intializer repeats this process until all the WebSecurity configurers are processed.
+The initializer then adds the pattern and handler functions as mappings to the web registrar.
+The initializer repeats this process until all the WebSecurity configurers are processed.

 ### Access Module
 This module provides access control feature.
-You can use this feature on a WebSecurity instance to indicate which endpoints has what kind of access control
+You can use this feature on a WebSecurity instance to indicate which endpoints have what kind of access control.

 #### Tutorial
-Add a init directory.
+Add an init directory.
 The security configurations will be placed in this directory.
 ```
 -example
   -cmd